CrimsonLuckyLabs/Luckycoin-Wallet-v2/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bellsd/luckycoin-qt for Debian-based Linux systems.
-If you compile bellsd/luckycoin-qt yourself, there are some useful files here.
+This directory contains files used to package luckcoind/luckycoin-qt for Debian-based Linux systems.
+If you compile luckcoind/luckycoin-qt yourself, there are some useful files here.

-## bells: URI support ##
+## luckcoin: URI support ##

 luckycoin-qt.desktop  (Gnome / Open Desktop)